Career vs Vocation: What is the Difference?

 You can expect the following to happen when you pursue a vocation - consider them to be growing pains!

-You feel a lack of support from others or misunderstood.
+You feel a lack of support from others or are misunderstood.

-People may resent you or even feel jealous because you've dared to follow your vocation.
+People may resent you or even feel jealous because you've dared to follow your dream aka vocation.

 You start seeing the truth about certain people and industries.
 They may be different from what you thought.